A Local’s Guide to Santiago, Chile

 How to spend 5 days in Santiago

-Day 1 - Santiago full immersion
+Day 1 - See the city

 Upon arriving at Santiago International Airport, ideally on an early morning flight, you should head to your hotel, get settled and take a half-day city tour.
 There are morning and afternoon options.